Skip to application

 Everything else is out of scope unless PCEF gives prior written authorization.

-• Any domain, subdomain, API, server, repository, or third-party service not listed as in scope
+• Any domain, subdomain, API, server, repository, or service not explicitly listed as in scope

 • Other PCEF properties not explicitly named above

-• Third-party infrastructure, vendors, hosting providers, CDNs, analytics tools, or payment processors
+• Third-party infrastructure, vendors, hosting providers, CDNs, analytics tools, payment processors, or email providers

 • Social engineering, phishing, spam, physical attacks, or employee targeting